Joey Mbu: Washington Redskins

 On October 11, 2016, Mbu was signed to the Washington Redskins' practice squad.
 He signed a futures contract with the Redskins on January 2, 2017.
 On September 2, 2017, Mbu was waived by the Redskins.

 Indianapolis Colts

 On September 4, 2017, Mbu was signed to the Indianapolis Colts' practice squad.
 He was promoted to the active roster on November 7, 2017.
 He was waived by the Colts on May 1, 2018.

 Green Bay Packers

 On June 11, 2018, Mbu signed with the Green Bay Packers.
 He was waived on September 1, 2018.

-San Antonio Commanders (AAF)
+San Antonio Commanders

 In December 2018, Mbu signed with the San Antonio Commanders of the AAF.
 Although Mbu only recorded 3 tackles in 8 games played, two of those were sacks.
 Mbu also created quarterback pressures, forced a fumble, knocked down a pass, and recovered a fumble forced by teammate Jayrone Elliott for a defensive touchdown.